Unbo10/qpp/README.md

-# qpp
+# Q++
-Q++: A C++ library to do operations with rational numbers and matrices of rational numbers, and create vector spaces as classes
+A C++ library to do operations with rational numbers and matrices of rational numbers, and create vector spaces as classes